Narigo/scalajs-fun/README.md

 In this video, the drivers start returning sources.
 The proxy logic is different to JavaScript as we are usually not passing around mutable state.
 It needs to be done in a more scala-like way.

+The drivers have to use input and output parameters in order to use the same Variable as the proxySource.